 2,500 to 6,000 passengers

-(Norwegian Epic, Queen Mary 2, Carnival Dream, Disney Dream, Golden Princess)
+(Norwegian Breakaway, Queen Mary 2, Carnival Breeze, Disney Fantasy, Royal Princess)

 The best news for vacationers is this: More cabins require more passengers, and given the current economy, that means megaship deals are getting easier to find.
 After reigning as one of the Caribbean's most expensive ships a year ago, Oasis of the Seas is down to just over $100 a night per person.

 "Families take over these cruises," says Carolyn Spencer Brown, editor of Cruise Critic (cruisecritic.com).
 "There's something for everyone."